 ASPIRING TEACHERS

 IPS offers several pathways to become a licensed teacher – and we’ll support you along the way.
+Join Team IPS and Prove What’s Possible for our 30,000+ students

 Pre-Service Teachers: Classroom Experiences

-Partners: TNTP and Marian University
+Partner: Marian University

 • Elementary Education: Yes